ashishkumar-arX/PRODIGY_ML_01/README.md

-A simpple python ML programe
+A simpple python ML programe to predict house prices based on their sqaure footage, number of bedrooms and bathrooms